 Check-in: December 27th, 2019 | Check-out: December 29th, 2019

 This hotel is very close to the venue and to a lot of fun things in Houston!
 You can easily Uber to the wedding venue from this hotel.
 Extra dates can be attended to the front or back end of the above dates at the same rate.
 Just ask for the wedding block for Khajehali/Champ.
 I am hearing this hotel is very beautiful!
 Self-parking is $13 per exit and Valet Parking is $28 daily.
+Please reach out to Michael or Nikki if you have any trouble booking a room at this Marriott.

 Visit the Houston Zoo - where you can find lions, tigers, and bears - oh my!
 Plus OTTERS!
 Both the North American Otter and the Asian Small-Clawed Otter can be found in the Houston Zoo.
 The Zoo is open 7 days a week and costs about $25 dollars per person.